Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/a-layer-based-evaluation-of-signed-language-writing-systems/essay.md

 - partial completion
 - and later over-reading by others who treated character encoding as if it had solved writing as text

+The declared-dependency pattern is especially clear here.
+Character repertoire and script recognition are solved layers.
+Existing SignWriting practice and infrastructure are externally supplied layers the standard attempts to serve.
+The written-sign text model, stable symbol identity, sorting, migration, and production compatibility remain deferred or assumed layers when the standard is interpreted as a complete production replacement.

 **Layer-level judgment:** Correct and useful as character-repertoire standardization and script-recognition work.

 **Full-path judgment:** Structurally incomplete as a compatible production replacement, because the written-sign text model, stable writer-selected symbol identity, spatial composition, sorting, migration, and dataset compatibility remain unresolved.